National Famine Way:

 It is a self-guided trail which documents the experience of assisted emigration in Ireland, and the harrowing journey of 1,490 poor and hungry famine emigrants.
 Upon eviction from the Strokestown Estate, they were forced to walk this lengthy route at the height of the Irish Famine in 1847.
 Arriving in Dublin, they boarded a ship to Liverpool before subsequently journeying to Canada on board some of the worst so-called “coffin ships” at the time.
 Unsurprisingly, ravaged by disease and starvation, not all of them made it and they became known as the 'Missing 1490'.

 Along the trail, a moving tribute reflects their journey.
 Set on plinths and interspersed along the length of the route at significant points are thirty pairs of bronze 19th-century children’s shoe sculptures, a stark reminder that children were not exempt from this fate.
 The first pair can be found outside the museum in Strokestown, in front of a memorial wall bearing the names of the 1,490 people.
 The museum is housed in an elegant 18th century Palladian mansion on a large estate.
-Both the house and walled garden are currently closed due to Covid-19 restrictions, but the parklands are still open to the public.

 The historic trail continues east to the harbour town of Tarmonbarry where the vast expanse of the River Shannon opens out from an impressive lock.
 This is also one of the access points to the Shannon Blueway, a paddling trail to experience the scenic surroundings from a different perspective.

 The National Famine Way meets the Royal Canal for the first time at the picturesque village of Cloondara, home to the first lock on the canal.
 It then follows the path of the canal as it snakes cross-country through the towns and villages of Roscommon, Longford and Westmeath, to the urban sprawl of Meath, Kildare and Dublin.